 1. Online by uploading,

-2. Through the postal service (postmarked no later than April 2, 2019), or
+2. Through the postal service (postmarked by due date), or

 3. Hand delivered to the Ebell Scholarship Program 743 South Lucerne Boulevard, Los Angeles, CA 90005

 Q: Can my transcript be submitted after the deadline?